PERSONATSL/Unity3d_SortingSystem/README.md

 # **SORTINGSTSTEM**

+* Four targets
+* Random item targets
+* Item will not collide with each other
+* Show the count of item

-## This is the main code of this project
+## Main code of this project
 *iTEM.cs
 ```
 using UnityEngine;